recap-conf/plugin-workshop-java/README.md

 CAP Java based Incident Management Application.

+## Prerquisites:

+ Make sure you have Java 17+ version installed in your machine.

 ## Run and Test the Incidents Management Application Locally

 1. Clone the Incident Management application repository: